Health Care Services Reserve Corps Task Force

 - Issues related to insurance coverage and reimbursement;

-- The amount, terms of, and funding for the student loan relief that participants would receive.
+- The type of benefit that could be offered and the amount, terms of, and funding for the benefit that participants would receive.